pyblosxom/pyblosxom/docs/config_variables.rst

 **DEFAULT VALUE**: no default value set

-There are two ways for PyBlosxom to load plugins:

-The first is the default way where PyBlosxom loads all plugins it finds in the directories specified by ``plugins_dir`` in alphanumeric order by filename.

-The second is by specifying a ``load_plugins`` key here.
-Specifying ``load_plugins`` will cause PyBlosxom to load only the plugins you name and in in the order you name them.
+If there is no ``load_plugins`` setting in ``config.py`` PyBlosxom loads all plugins it finds in the directories specified by ``plugins_dir`` in alphanumeric order by filename.
+Specifying ``load_plugins`` causes PyBlosxom to load only the plugins you name and in in the order you name them.

-The ``load_plugins`` key is a list of strings where each string is the name of a plugin module (i.e. the filename without the .py at the end).
+The value of ``load_plugins`` should be a list of strings where each string is the name of a plugin module (i.e. the filename without the .py at the end).

-If you specify an empty list, then this will load no plugins.
+If you specify an empty list no plugins will be loaded.

 For example, if you had::